priyanka-sharma15/credit-card-application/index.md

     b) Get all posted cards

 2. How to run application locally
-    a) Application code is being commit to github under the main [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+    a) Application code is being commit to github under the main branch.
     b) Checkout the code locally on your machine using git clone command.
     c) Once code is being clone in local folder use maven to compile the code locally using command